 - Options Trading.
 We find that options trading increases significantly after the appointment of an activist director and in a manner consistent with informed trading.
 Consistent with earlier research on informed trading, we find that options traders focus on unscheduled Form 8-K filings.

 - Implications.
 The foregoing pattern is most plausibly explained as the product of informed trading.
 Material, nonpublic information appears to be incorporated into the market price prior to public disclosure.
 We reach no conclusions about who is trading or its legality in any individual case.
 Yet, the widened bid-ask spread strongly suggests that the market expects such trading, and the much more positive market response to director slates without a hedge fund employee (or with a confidentiality provision) suggests that the market suspects that informed trading is closely associated with the appointment of a hedge fund employee to the board.

 - Hypothesis.
 Our data suggests that the ability to engage in informed trading may serve as a subsidy that inflates the rate of hedge fund activism (producing more engagements than if stronger controls on information sharing were imposed) and may even encourage activists to pursue inefficient engagements.
 Further, a potential beneficiary of this informed trading may be the “wolf-pack” of activists that follow the lead activist in the engagement.
 But we stop short of attempting to estimate the size of such impacts.

 - Reforms.
-We consider and evaluate a variety of possible reforms that are consistent with an energetic various degrees) the subsidy of informed trading.
+We consider and evaluate a variety of possible reforms that are consistent with an energetic role for hedge fund activism, but that remove (to various degrees) the subsidy of informed trading.